Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Table of Contents

-7. Crack Chicken Soup FAQs
+8. Crack Chicken Soup FAQs

-9. JUMP TO RECIPE
+10. JUMP TO RECIPE

 This amazingly addictive crack chicken noodle soup has tons of flavor that you won’t be able to get enough of.
 It has all the deliciousness of classic chicken noodle soup but is so much more beyond that.
-Adding cream cheese, bacon and cheddar cheese increases the creamy factor, making this the ultimate comfort food.

 Don't want to lose this recipe?
 Get it emailed to you directly!
 Enter your email below.
 Plus you'll get a free e-cookbook and amazing recipes sent to you daily.

 Everyone agrees that chicken noodle soup is the ultimate comfort food.
-This crack chicken noodle soup takes it a giant leap further by adding bacon, cheese, and cream cheese to make this even more decadent and cozy.
+This crack chicken noodle soup takes it a giant leap further by adding bacon, cheese, and cream cheese to make it even more decadent and cozy.

 Crack Chicken Noodle Soup raw ingredients that are labeled